UWrc/UWrc.github.io/docs/hyak101/python/container.md

 :::important Important: Klone-Login Acceptable Uses

 1. Downloading to or uploading from the cluster.
+1. File management like moving, copying, or renaming files and directories.
 1. Light text editing with `vim` or a worse text editor.
 1. Interacting with the Slurm scheduler, i.e. to submit jobs.